TJ Friedl Player Props: Reds vs. Nationals

-TJ Friedl, with a slugging percentage of .425 in his past 10 games -- including two home runs -- will be in action for the Cincinnati Reds against the Washington Nationals, with Jake Irvin on the mound, July 3 at 6:05 PM ET.
+After batting .256 with a double, two home runs, six walks and four RBI in his past 10 games, TJ Friedl and the Cincinnati Reds face the Washington Nationals (who will start Patrick Corbin) at 11:05 AM ET on Tuesday.

-In his most recent game, he had two hits (going 2-for-4 with a double) against the Padres.
+In his most recent game he had a one-hit showing (1-for-3) against the Nationals.

 TJ Friedl Game Info & Props vs. the Nationals